totallyquiche/psl/README.md

 A permashortlink engine (a.k.a.
 "URL shortener").

-PSL really isn't ready for production.
-It's more of a proof-of-concept and exercise in test-driven development.
+Proof-of-concept and exercise in test-driven development.

-For one thing, there is no real persistance layer. `Database` is just a thin interface for an in-memory JavaScript object.
+Definitely not prod-ready.
+For one thing, there is no real persistance layer.
+`Database` is just a thin interface for an in-memory JavaScript object.

 ## Setup